jsf116/Test-Expander/Readme.md

         **-lib** is interpreted as the very last option, that's why the variables defined by **Test::Expander** for export e.g. **$TEMP\_DIR** can be used in the expressions determining such directories (see **SYNOPSYS** above).

-    - **-method** - prevent any attempt to automatically determine method / subroutine to be tested.
+    - **-method** - prevents any attempt to automatically determine method / subroutine to be tested.
     If the value supplied along with this option is defined and found in the class / module to be test (see **-target** below), this will be considered such method / subroutine so that the variables **$METHOD** and **$METHOD\_REF** (see description of exported variables below) will be imported and accessible in test.